wireservice/csvkit/docs/scripts/csvclean.rst

 Cleans a CSV file of common syntax errors:

--  reports rows that have a different number of columns than the header row
+-  Reports rows that have a different number of columns than the header row.
+-  Reports columns that are empty, if the :code:`--empty-columns` option is set.
 -  If a CSV has unquoted cells that contain line breaks, like:

    .. code-block:: none